 In a typical year, new crossing guard locations can be requested in writing to the Municipal Services and Operations Department in coordination with the Site Council or USD 497.
 The requests will be reviewed and recommended for evaluation by the SRTS Working Group.
 Once data is collected and the location is evaluated, the SRTS Working Group will review the results and recommend crossing guard placement.

 Requests for new crossing guards will be evaluated against the warrants based on potential crossings.
-If the potential crossings meet warrants, a guard will be placed for one school year and actual counts will be taken while school is in session and the guard is in place.
+If the potential crossings meet warrants, a guard will be placed and actual counts will be taken while school is in session and the guard is in place.
 If the actual counts meet warrants, the guard will be maintained.
 If the actual counts do not meet warrants, the guard will be removed at the end of the school year.
 Potential crossings will be calculated based on the most recent geocoded student address information provided by USD 497 and the pedestrian model routing that will use the sidewalk network to assess routes students would use to get to their assigned school.
 The number of students that the model reports as using the segment where the adult crossing guard is requested will be recorded as the potential crossing number.
 Recommendations to add crossing guards will be considered by the City Commission prior to the beginning of the following school year in conjunction with the City’s budget process.
 Requested locations shall be evaluated no more than once every five years.

 After the approval of the Safe Routes to School Plan, the Multi-Modal Transportation Commission (MMTC) scheduled discussions and review of the policy.
 The MMTC reviewed the crossing guard data and School Area Traffic Control policy at their Study Session on